False River Academy: Academics

 False River Academy offers courses designed to meet the requirements for high school graduation set forth by the Louisiana Board of Elementary and Secondary Education, as well as the requirements for Louisiana's TOPS Opportunity Award college scholarship program.

 The school is part of a vocational training program where students may take courses at a nearby satellite campus of Baton Rouge Community College for high school credit.
 In addition, it is also part of dual enrollment programs with Louisiana State University, Southeastern Louisiana University, Franciscan Missionaries of Our Lady University, and Northwestern State University.
 In these dual enrollment programs, students in grades 11 and 12 may elect to take college level courses that are counted for both high school and college credit simultaneously.
-The dual enrollment courses currently offered include: Chemistry 101, English 101, English 102, American History 201, Spanish 101, College Algebra 1021, and Trigonometry 1022.

 Extracurricular activities

 The extracurricular activities include a Student Council, Spanish Club; and chapters of national organizations, such as the Beta Club, Junior Beta Club, Fellowship of Christian Athletes (FCA), Students Against Destructive Decisions (SADD), and 4-H Club.
 Service organizations such as Key Club coexist alongside clubs which have a primarily social or recreational purpose.
 Other extracurricular activities include cheerleading, and a dance team known as the Gatorettes.
 Journalism students produce and edit a school newspaper, the Gator Gazette, and the school yearbook, the Gator Tale.